Home/Editorial Guides/Pamplemousses Botanical Garden Guide 2026: Tickets, Hours, Guide Fees, Golf Cart, and Visitor Rules

 Ticket choice and free-entry rules

 For short-stay international visitors, the key line is the non-Mauritian citizen category: under 5 is free, and age 5 and above without a residence permit is Rs 300.
-Do not rely on older blog prices, because several third-party pages still show lower past amounts.
+Don’t rely on older blog prices, since several third-party pages still show lower past amounts.

-If you are Mauritian, Sunday and public-holiday free access is useful, but it is not a general free day for everyone.
-The official text says free entrance on Sundays and public holidays is for Mauritians only.
+If you are Mauritian, Sunday and public-holiday free access can help—but it is not a general free day for everyone.
+The official text states that free entrance on Sundays and public holidays applies to Mauritians only.

 Timing, route, and how long to allow

-The garden opens from 08:30 to 17:30 every day, including public holidays.
-Since the site covers 33 hectares, treat it as a real walking stop rather than a quick photo pause.
+The garden is open every day from 08:30 to 17:30, including public holidays.
+Since the site covers 33 hectares, plan it as a real walking stop rather than a quick photo pause.

-The garden sits in Pamplemousses, about 10 km north-east of Port Louis according to the official site.
-That makes it easy to pair with a Port Louis, northern beaches, or Grand Baie day, but it also means you should not leave it until the final minutes of the afternoon.
+The garden is in Pamplemousses, about 10 km north-east of Port Louis according to the official site.
+That makes it easy to pair with Port Louis, northern beaches, or a Grand Baie day, but it also means you shouldn’t leave at the final minutes of the afternoon.

 Guide, golf cart, wheelchair, and parking choices

 The official services page says authorized guides are available and should be paid directly after the guided tour.
 It lists children aged 12 or under as free and visitors over 12 at Rs 75 in the English tariff.
-The same page also shows group guide tariff lines in French, so confirm the exact price at the entrance if your group size matters.
+The same page also includes group guide tariff lines in French—so confirm the exact price at the entrance if your group size matters.

 Wheelchairs are available on request free of charge for handicapped persons.
 Parking is free in the car park area, but the garden asks visitors not to park in front of the main gate.